The best universities for engineering in Europe

 École Polytechnique Fédérale di Lausanne, Switzerland

-The École Polytechnique Fédérale de Lausanne (EPFL) is one of the best universities for engineering.
-In 2014 and 2015, the Times Higher Education World University Rankings named it the most international university in the world.
+The École Polytechnique Fédérale de Lausanne (EPFL) is one of the best universities for engineering in the world.
+In 2014 and 2015, the Times Higher Education World University Rankings named it the top international university in the world.
 The school, funded and controlled by the Swiss federal government, specializes in physical sciences and engineering.

-The 9,750 students and the 1,643 people who work at the university come from 130 different countries.
+The 9,750 students and 1,643 faculty university come from 130 different countries.
 The university has master’s programs in nuclear engineering, computational science and engineering, and financial engineering.

 In connection with research and teaching activities, EPFL operates a nuclear reactor CROCUS, a Tokamak Fusion reactor, and a Blue Gene/Q Supercomputer.
-Students can participate in research projects in the campus’s 250 laboratories and different research groups during their course.
+Students can participate in research projects at the campus’s 250 laboratories and different research groups during their course of study.